 A dust devil charges down the swap-meet walkway and stirs the shop's neatly displayed sunglasses, silver trinkets, and daisy-happy pillows.
 A fleeting hippy prism half obscured by dust refracts from a store across the way, and it's gone.
-Cosmic kitsch on a bizarrely warm day in late January.
+Cosmic kitsch on a bizarrely warm January day.

-Shop proprietor Abelardo "Abe" Caraasco rushes from behind his counter to retrieve sunglasses flung to the squall.
+Shop proprietor Abelardo "Abe" Caraasco hurries from behind his counter to retrieve sunglasses flung to the squall.
 "Yesterday I had three sunglasses stolen," he shouts.
 "What are you going to do?"

-A moment later, Abe's conversing effortlessly in Spanish and English, counting change for a customer's new necklace, surrounded by a wall of hats, perfumes, expansive machined rugs and umbrellas.
+A moment later, Abe's conversing effortlessly in Spanish and English, counting change for a customer's new necklace, surrounded by a wall of hats, perfumes and umbrellas.
 In the last two hours, a few dozen customers of assorted sizes, ages and nationalities strolled in, obliged mild curiosities, and left.
 A precious few spent cash.

 - Brian Smith